 - Your resume (plus maybe a connection through your college roommate’s third cousin) will get you that first interview;

-- and your sick knowledge of pandas, sklearn and Python will get you past a technical screen;
+- and your sick knowledge of pandas, sklearn, and Python will get you past a technical screen;

 - but it’s your portfolio of data science projects that will get you that sweet, sweet data science job offer.

-Your portfolio is your secret weapon to showing off what you can really do.
+Your portfolio is your secret weapon to show off what you can really do.
 At its best, your portfolio will give your prospective team and manager insight into how you think, how you ask questions, how you code, and how you present your results to a non-technical audience.
 It’s perfect for answering that innocuous (but critical) interview question:

 “Tell me about a data science project you’ve worked on.”